 The potential challenges in ALM and PLM integration

-- Challenges to bring ALM into the framework of PLM
+- Challenges to bringing ALM into the framework of PLM

 - Experiences of engineers by the integration of ALM and PLM